 Read our Bear Mattress Review

 The Bear mattresses sleep cool and are quite comfortable.
-Mattress customers can get 20% off the Bear mattress plus a $250 free gift set.
+Mattress customers can get 25% off the Bear mattress plus 2 free Cloud pillows.
+Use code CLARITY25 to save.

 Best Firm Memory Foam Mattress